 Pork Paillards with Sour Cream-Paprika Sauce

+Before making this dish, read our handy instructions on how to make pork paillards.
 This pan sauce is enriched with sour cream instead of butter.
 Serve the pork and sauce over egg noodles tossed with butter and finely chopped parsley.

 - Servings: 4